-Complete a capstone project or senior thesis including the following:
+Complete a senior thesis, including the following:

-A. Choose a research mentor and group as early as possible, starting with information in Phscs 191 and 291, and discussions with faculty, your advisor, and the capstone project coordinator or senior thesis coordinator.
+A. Choose a research mentor and group as early as possible, starting with information in Phscs 191 and 192, and discussions with faculty, your advisor, and the senior thesis coordinator.
 It is best to start as a freshman or sophomore.
-Interdisciplinary work in other departments or in internships is possible.
+Some internships may qualify for your project.

-Option 5.1 - Complete up to 2 hours
+Requirement 4.1 -Complete 2 hours